 -If you want a client to upload a file to a s3 upload bucket you can make an upload user in https://console.aws.amazon.com/iam/home#users with a policy that enables the user to upload to that upload bucket.

-– then give the client the access key and secret key for the upload user. (with this policy the user will see all buckets, but can only upload to the examplebucket bucket.
+– then give the client the access key and secret key and directory for the upload user. (with this policy the user will need to add the directory to be able to upload.)